 Adjustable Leather Creaser

-Kyoshin Elle makes the Pro Edge Creaser & Groover, it is a great all-around creaser for most common needs, click here to see it on Rocky Mountain Leather.
+Kyoshin Elle makes the Pro Edge Creaser & Groover, it is a great all-around creaser for most common needs, click here to see it on amazon.
 The adjustable guide arm makes for easy and accurate distance-setting.
 Interchangeable tips are included each for groowing, and creasing.
 Also, the brand is known for producing quality tools that perform well, at very fair prices.